uikit/uikit-site/docs/pages/section.md

 <div class="uk-section uk-section-primary"></div>
 ```

-Note: To properly display colors, borders and other elements on colored sections, you might want to apply the `.uk-light` class from the [Inverse component](inverse.md).
+**Note** To properly display colors, borders and other elements on colored sections, you might want to apply the `.uk-light` class from the [Inverse component](inverse.md).

 ```example
 <div class="uk-section uk-section-default">